Tvedestrand og Omegns Avis

-Tvedestrand og Omegns Avis was a Norwegian newspaper, published in Tvedestrand in Aust-Agder county.
+Tvedestrand og Omegns Avis was a Norwegian newspaper, published in Tvedestrand in Agder county.

 Tvedestrand og Omegns Avis was started in 1902.
 It stopped in 1940, but returned in 1945.
-It finally went defunct in 1948.
+It went defunct in 1948.

+The newspaper once rivalled the Tvedestrandsposten in the mid-1900s, providing a conservative response to its progressive counterpart.
+It is reported that Arne Garborg, a founder of Tvedestrandsposten, was concerned of its growth as a newspaper associated with the Conservative Party.